Astronaut Christina Koch's Record-Breaking Space Trip Will Inspire You

 "Koch's extended mission will provide researchers the opportunity to observe effects of long-duration spaceflight on a woman as the agency plans to return humans to the Moon under the Artemis program and prepare for human exploration of Mars," NASA stated in a release on its website.

-The Expedition 61 crew also contributed to hundred of experiments in the areas of biology, Earth science, human research, physical sciences and technology development.
+In addition, the Expedition 61 crew contributed to hundreds of experiments in the areas of biology, Earth science, human research, physical sciences and technology development.

 Koch also worked on several other NASA objectives.